What is Speech Therapy?

 1. Your Child doesn’t interact socially.
 If your infant doesn’t babble (between 4 and 7 months), your baby only makes a few sounds or gestures, like pointing (between 7 and 12 months), or your infant doesn’t seem to understand what you or others are saying (between 7 months and 2 years old) there might be a concern.

 2. Your Toddler Makes Only a Few Sounds, Words, or Gestures (12 to 18 months).
-Most children start to say a few single words between 12 months and 18 months and between 1 1/2 and 2, they’re typically putting words together.
-If your child isn’t saying anything, or has an extremely limited vocabulary of words, he or she may have a speech disorder.
+Most children start to say a few single words between 12 months and 18 months.
+Between 1 1/2 and 2, they’re typically putting words together.
+If your child isn’t saying anything, or has an extremely limited vocabulary of words, they may have a speech disorder and need speech therapy.

 3. You (and Others) Can’t Understand What Your Child Is Saying (18 months to 2 years).
 It isn’t uncommon for moms and dads to be the only people who understand what their toddler is saying, but between 18 months and 2 years, parents shouldn’t have too much difficulty deciphering what their child is saying.
 Speech should be clear to a familiar listener by this age.

 4. Your Child Hasn’t Started to Combine 2 or More Words Together By the Age of 2.
 Usually, children begin combining two or more words together to make “sentences” at about 18 months: “My ball.”
 “Come Mama.”
-If between the ages of 1 1/2 and 3, children aren’t pairing two or more words with one another, parents may want to consult a Speech Therapist.
+If between the ages of 1 1/2 and 3, children aren’t pairing two or more words with one another, parents may want to consult a Speech Therapist for speech therapy services.